tkersulis10/tkersulis10/README.md

 ### Hi there 👋

+Welcome to my profile!
+I am an aspriring data analyst and machine learning engineer.
+Below you can find some of the projects that I have created:

 <!--
 **tkersulis10/tkersulis10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.